 Based on the case history of recurrent infection, the author hypothesized that one effect of the vertebral subluxation complex was immunosupression, which was relieved by chiropractic adjustments.

 The side effects of the chiropractic adjustment.
 Burnier, A. Chiropractic Pediatrics Vol. 1 No. 4 May 1995.

 L.T. female age 7 ½ has been under chiropractic care since birth.
 She has never had the need to seek medical care, nor taken a single medication or over over-the-counter drug to date.
 Her presenting vertebral subluxation: Atlas ASLA, D3/D4 PI.

-Original Adjustment: Structural manual adjustment of D3/D4 in extension prone and Atlas in supine position.
+Original Adjustment: Structural manual adjustment of D3/D4 in extension prone and Atlas in the supine position.

 S. Family 4 children age 1,2,3,5.
-All the children have been under regular chiropractic care since birth and have not needed for medication or over-the-counter drugs.
+All the children have been under regular chiropractic care since birth and have not needed medication or over-the-counter drugs.
 Each child was checked soon after birth and then weekly thereafter.
 Adjustments were only given if and when subluxations were present.
-The children were adjusted in one or two places on an average of 21 day intervals.
+The children were adjusted in one or two places on an average of 21-day intervals.

 Your immune system plays such an enormous role in the overall health of literally every cell and tissue in the body.
 Not only is it the immune system’s job to protect from coughs and colds but also it helps fight against cancer; repair damaged joints and slow down the aging process.

 Don’t limit Chiropractic care to aches and pains.
-Make Chiropractic a part of you and your family’s wellness strategy.
+Make Chiropractic a part of your and your family’s wellness strategy.
 KEEP YOUR POWER TURNED ON!